mark-curran/snowflake-demo/terraform/README.md

 Note, that all relevant data will be saved as tags on the resource group.
 This means if a colleague has already run the setup script, then the script will pull the relevant value from the tag, and no new Azure resources will be created.

+There are two important side effects of this scripts
-Also not that this script will export an access key for the remote state to the shell variable `ARM_ACCESS_KEY`.
+* This script will export an access key for the remote state to the shell variable `ARM_ACCESS_KEY`.
+* This script will create some git ignored files for variables that your terraform setup needs, such as a default Azure location and the randomly generated name of the storage account required to access the remote Terraform state.